shoheikawano/AspectLogger/README.md

+# [DEPRECATED]

+This project is no longer maintained; if you are looking for a simple annotation based logging tool for Android development, [hugo](https://github.com/JakeWharton/hugo) may be the one you are looking for.

 ## AspectLogger

 Simple aspect oriented annotation debugging library for Android development.
 Development started for the purpose of 'revealing' the causes of bugs and erorrs just by simple one annotation.
 Ironically, `@Reveal` to your methods only does measure their execution time for now..